micmejia/bible-dump/AMPC/Genesis/Gen 22.md

-And Abraham said to his servants, Settle down _and_ stay here with the donkey, and I and the young man will go yonder and worship and [^a]come again to you.
+And Abraham said to his servants, Settle down _and_ stay here with the donkey, and I and the young man will go yonder and worship and come again to you.